metablaster/WindowsFirewallRuleset/Readme/Firewall Parameters.md

 5. SystemDefaults:

     > Read-only store contains the default state of firewall rules that ship with Windows Server 2012.
+    > In other words, all predefined firewall rules are here.

+    Example: `Get-NetFirewallRule -PolicyStore Systemdefaults`

 6. StaticServiceStore:

     > Read-only store contains all the service restrictions that ship with Windows Server 2012.
+    > Rules that cover optional and product-dependent features, can be used to harden firewall.

+    Example: `Get-NetFirewallRule -PolicyStore StaticServiceStore`

 7. ConfigurableServiceStore:

     > This read-write store contains all the service restrictions that are added for third-party services.
     > In addition, network isolation rules that are created for Windows Store application containers will appear in this policy store.
+    > Network isolation rules that are created for Windows Store application containers are stored in the registry (and aren't accessible with Get-NetFirewallRule) under:
+    `HKLM:\SYSTEM\CurrentControlSet\Services\SharedAccess\Parameters\FirewallPolicy\RestrictedServices\AppIso\FirewallRules`

+    Example: `Get-NetFirewallRule -PolicyStore ConfigurableServiceStore`

 For more information see [New-NetFirewallRule](https://docs.microsoft.com/en-us/powershell/module/netsecurity/new-netfirewallrule?view=winserver2012r2-ps&redirectedfrom=MSDN)